Business Ideas

 | Validating with the wrong segment | Validate with paying customers, not users |

-| Assuming you're the customer | You're not.
+| Assuming you are the customer | You are not.
 Talk to actual customers. |

 The Mom Test

-When talking to customers, bad questions get bad data:
+When talking to customers, bad questions get bad data.

 - Leading question